TownyAdvanced/TownyResources/README.md

 ###### Configuration
 - Resource Offers
   - Resource Offers are configured in the *TownyResources* config.yml file.
   - ***WARNING***: If you reconfigure the offers list, it will change not only future discoveries, but also existing discoveries.
-Take particular care when removing an offer category, as this will remove the correponding discovery from any any towns towns which have already paid for it.
+Take particular care if removing an offer category, as this will remove the correponding discovery from any any towns towns which have already paid for it.
 - Daily Extraction Limits
   - Daily Extraction Limits are configured in the *TownyResources* config.yml file.
 ###### Commands